eva-ics/eva4/UPDATE.rst

 * eva-shell actions require "value" parameter. "item set" parameter require value but status is optional

-* native UDP traps in trap svc require actions to be started as "a unit:...
+* native UDP traps in trap svc require actions to be started as "a unit:... x VALUE"
-  VALUE"

 * external action scripts (controller-sr) no longer accept status